Christopheremorgan/Election_Analysis/README.md

 ## Election Audit Results

-The analysis of the election show that:
+The election audit analysis shows:

 - There were 369,711 votes cast in the election.